 # Prove waitForTimeout fires

-echo "page.waitForTimeout(1000);" >> tests/end-to-end/shelf.spec.ts
+echo "page.waitForTimeout(1000);" >> tests/smoke.spec.ts

 npm run lint 2>&1 | grep "waitForTimeout is banned"

-git checkout tests/end-to-end/shelf.spec.tsPart 2: TypeScript strict mode
+git checkout tests/smoke.spec.tsPart 2: TypeScript strict mode

 Open tsconfig.json.
 The compilerOptions block: